trotlinebeercan/LKGS/README.md

 If you already know how to get BepInEx working, head over to their [Releases](https://github.com/BepInEx/BepInEx/releases) to grab the latest copy.

+### Installation

+Head over to [Releases](https://github.com/trotlinebeercan/LKGS/releases), download the latest, and extract the archive into your BepInEx plugins folder in the game root.

+If everything is done correctly, you should see the mod installed under `SteamLibrary\steamapps\common\Little-Known Galaxy\BepInEx\plugins\LKGS`.

-### Recommended
+## Recommended

 LKGS supports configuration through [BepInEx Configuration Manager](https://github.com/BepInEx/BepInEx.ConfigurationManager).
 I'd recommend it for easier configuration of this mod.

-### Mod Installation

-Head over to [Releases](https://github.com/trotlinebeercan/LKGS/releases), download the latest, and extract the archive into your BepInEx plugins folder in the game root.

-If everything is done correctly, you should see the mod installed under `SteamLibrary\steamapps\common\Little-Known Galaxy\BepInEx\plugins\LKGS`.

 ### Building from Source